Flooding: Dana Qaddah and Christian Vistan

 Curated by Gachet curator-in-residence Troy Johnson

 Flooding brings together the work of Dana Qaddah and Christian Vistan.
 Both artists are working with and against images and narratives that circulate in the wake of disaster.
-Drawing on countervisual strategies, Qaddah and Vistan offer distinct approaches toward a sharedprovide different approaches toward a similar goal: pushing back against the passive consumption of disaster media.
+Drawing on countervisual strategies, Qaddah and Vistan offer distinct approaches toward a shared goal: disrupting the normalization of environmental fragility and to unfasten its coupling to those in the 'Global South'.
+Countervisuality, as coined by Nicholas Mirzoeff, is a claim to reciprocity made by those who have historically been subjects of the imperial gaze.

+Flooding considers disaster media as export, examining the way in which its circulation permits those in the Global North to believe that such forms precarity belong elsewhere.
 Through sonic, literary, and material practices, Qaddah and Vistan challenge reductive representations of catastrophe, foregrounding the singularity of lived experience and the complex relations that emerge through witnessing.
 In doing so, Flooding approaches disaster while simultaneously rendering the viewer visible.
+Furthermore, it asks those of us within the diaspora to examine our longing and consider the ways in which we mine for connection.

 [1]Mirzoeff, Nicholas.
 The Right to Look: A Counterhistory of Visuality.
 Duke University Press, 2011.